What Is Wankel Engine? | How does a Rotary Engine work?

 • A rotary engine has no valve for operation.

-• These engines don’t require crankshafts and connecting rods etc. The removal of these components makes the Wankel engine lighter.
+• These engines don’t require crankshafts, pistons, connecting rods, etc. The removal of these components makes the Wankel engine lighter.

-• They can also burn high octane number fuel without knocking.
+• They have the ability to burn high-octane number fuel without knocking.

 • These engines have multiple safety advantages that make them useful in aircraft.